dentarg/auth0-blog/_posts/2018-02-12-developing-games-with-react-redux-and-svg-part-1.markdown

 However, prior to start creating your components, there a few SVG characteristics that are important to understand.
 First, SVG and DOM enable developers to accomplish great things when combined.
 This makes using SVG with React very easy.

 Second, the SVG coordinate system is similar to the Cartesian plane but upside-down.
 This means that negative vertical values are, by default, shown above the X-axis.
 The horizontal values, on the other hand, are just like the Cartesian plane (i.e. negative values are shown to the left of the Y-axis).
 This behavior could be easily changed by [applying a transformation to the SVG canvas](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform).
-However, in order not to confuse any other developer, it's better to stick with the default.
-You will get used soon.
+However, in order not to confuse other developers, it's better to stick with the default.
+You will soon get used to it.

 The third and last characteristic that you need to know is that SVG introduces a lot of new elements (e.g. `circle`, `rect`, and `path`).
 To use these elements, you cannot simply define them inside an HTML element.
 First, you must define an `svg` element (your canvas) where you will draw all your SVG components.